aajfranklin/Click-And-Roll/README.md

 - [x] Fix overlay can't be closed while loading
 - [x] Handle names that contain other names as a sub-string
 - [x] Fix ignore changes from content editable divs - should not add nodes in editable field anyway?
+- [ ] Fix toggle animating on open popup if extension is active

 #### Other